larsdouweschuitema/watt-now-weer/README.md

 # Watt Now Weer
 A real-time dashboard for organisators of festivals allowing them to create the most cost-effective planning for their festival.
 Users can collaborate before and during the festival.
-First they could create a planning that suits their needs.
-During the festival they can watch real-time charts giving statistics about the objects usage and costs.
+Create a map that suits the needs of your festival.
+Then collaborate during the festival by watching real-time statistics, allowing the user to optimize the map during the festival.

 ## Features
 * [x] Map overview including scale, zoom and drag'n drop functionalities